voxeltheater/voxel-case/README.md

 - **Tidy.** We regularly host guests and classes, so we want the theater to look nice.
 - **Inexpensive.**

 We centered the design on the [IKEA NORDLI](https://www.ikea.com/us/en/search/products/?q=Nordli&f-colors=10028&f-subcategories=st004) modular chest-of-drawers system.
-We then designed a light-duty castered enclosure.
+We then designed a light-duty castered enclosure to accomodate.
 Though they aren't quite robust enough to go out on tour, they work great rolling around our theater.

 Using a modular system means drawers can be swapped without modifying the case itself.
 We think they look pretty sharp!